marteinn/The-Big-Username-Blacklist-JS/README.md

 This library lets you validate usernames against a blacklist.
 The blacklist data is based on the data from [The-Big-Username-Blacklist](https://github.com/marteinn/The-Big-Username-Blacklist) and contains privilege, programming terms, section names, financial terms and actions.

+You can checkout the blacklist using the tool [Username checker](http://marteinn.github.io/The-Big-Username-Blacklist-JS/).

 ## How it works